namrathackolur/SHEcurity/README.md

 # SHEcurity
-A Comprehensive Platform for Empowerment, Wellness &amp; Safety
+A Comprehensive Platform for Women Empowerment, Wellness &amp; Safety